 As far as Roger Sweet’s barbarian prototype goes, the harness appears to be the only element on the sculpture that is unique to the final He-Man’s design.
 And as we’ve already learned, it was Mark Taylor, not Roger Sweet, who designed the harness.
 It appears, moreover, that the entire barbarian prototype costume was designed by Mark Taylor.
 Roger appears to have been the first sculptor, not the designer (later, finer sculpts were done by Tony Guerrero).
 Sweet has based his claim to creating He-Man on this prototype, but it’s hard for me to see how Sweet can be given any credit for the visual design of He-Man.

 Based on all available evidence, it is my conclusion that Mark Taylor is the principal and primary designer of He-Man, with some ancillary contribution and input from many others at Mattel.
-In fact, the whole 1982 lineup was almost entirely designed by Mark Taylor, with help from Ted Mayer on the vehicles.
+In fact, the whole 1982 lineup was almost entirely designed by Mark Taylor, aside from the vehicles, which were designed by Ted Mayer.
 The toyline was really Mark’s vision, at least for the first year of its existence.
 Mark was in charge of the creating the figures and the Castle for the 1982 line, in addition to being in charge of the packing on the larger items like Castle Grayskull and Battle Cat.

 As far as I can tell, Roger Sweet’s contributions to He-Man (the figure) were primarily as follows: the name itself, and the “power punch” action feature, and the idea to exaggerate the musculature (as Roger often says, he wanted He-Man to make Arnold Schwarzenegger look like a wimp).
 Roger Sweet’s more significant contributions to the Masters of the Universe toyline seem to have come later, with figures like Tri-Klops, Mekaneck, Sy-Klone, Kobra Khan and others.
 We have Sweet’s concept drawings for most of those figures, but all the concept artwork for He-Man and other figures released in 1982 comes from Mark Taylor.
-You can see in the quote by Roger below, he didn’t really like the first wave of the line – indicating he had little say in its design or direction:
+You can see in the quote by Roger below, he didn’t really like the first wave of the line – indicating he had little say in its design or direction (and indeed Roger has said he was taken off the line as soon as it was approved for Development by Mattel’s president):

 “When I first saw the [1982] Masters of the Universe line all together I thought it was somewhat weak because it was low-tech and it was conservative.
 My concept of MOTU was that it combined everything- low-tech, high-tech, past, present and future.
 I wanted MOTU to be as expansive as possible and do anything that was appealing.
 I would love to see a G.I.
 Joe segment in MOTU.
 I wouldn’t mind seeing a character like [Child’s Play] Chucky in it.